domenico-piol/rh-crossclusternetworking/README.md

 5. expose the services needed on the backend
 6. create the Skupper service to the backend on the client

+> [!IMPORTANT]
-==&rarr; See Instructions for the demo [here](skupper/README.md)==
+>&rarr; See Instructions for the demo **[here](skupper/README.md)**

 ### Pros and Cons
 :thumbsup: Simple setup and usage for applications, without the need for administrative privileges (application layer security)
 :thumbsup: Kubernetes native solution
 :thumbsup: Environment agnostic: k8s, VM, BareMetal
 :thumbsup: Load balancing, failover (route) and scalability features ensuring robust and high available solutions
 :thumbsup: Secure, mTLS for every single connection

 :thumbsdown: Virtual Application Network must be managed by the applications
 :thumbsdown: Can introduce some performance overhead compared to Layer 3 solutions
 :thumbsdown: Service Discovery limited to own managed application
 :thumbsdown: The Layer 7 approach can make network-level troubleshooting more complex

 ## Red Hat Federated Service Mesh (Istio)
+> [!IMPORTANT]
-==&rarr; See Instructions for the demo [here](istio/README.md)==
+>&rarr; See Instructions for the demo **[here](istio/README.md)**